FvnctionHQ/ts-player/README.md

 ## Delegate

-Called as player plays the file, `isSegment` is true if currently played file is a segment of entire file defined by `inTime` and `outTime` <br />
 `func playerPlaybackProgressDidUpdate(player: TSPlayer, progress: TimeInterval, isSegment: Bool)` <br />
+Called as player plays the file, `isSegment` is true if currently played file is a segment of entire file defined by `inTime` and `outTime`

+`func playerDidFinish(player: TSPlayer)`   <br />
-Called when player finished playback in non-looping mode <br />
+Called when player finished playback in non-looping mode

-`func playerDidFinish(player: TSPlayer)`
+`func playerDidFail(player: TSPlayer, error: TSPlayerModuleError)`  <br />

-Called when player experienced an error <br />
+Called when player experienced an error
-`func playerDidFail(player: TSPlayer, error: TSPlayerModuleError)`